4GeeksAcademy/machine-learning-content/07-ml_deploy/deploy-model-using-flask-and-render.md

+---
+description: >-
+  Learn how to deploy your machine learning model using Flask and Render.
+  Discover step-by-step instructions to make your model accessible online!
+---
 ## Deployment in Render using Flask

 After the model development phase, we will have a model that meets our expectations and satisfies our needs.
 For this model to be useful and fulfill the function for which it has been trained, we must make it available in an environment that allows us to use it.
 Here we propose a free environment called `Render`, but it can be transferred to other environments, free or paid.